alemdomarco/odin/readme.md

 ### Nginx observations:

 * For capturing data, the Nginx must be running on the same host as Odin.
-This is due to it currently only having one implmentation of the data gathering unit, which relies on access to Nginx log files.
+This is due to it currently only having one implementation of the data gathering unit, which relies on access to Nginx log files.

 ## Future Improvements